srobo/docs/README.md

 When you've made a change, either push it to a forked repository, or to a feature branch, and [raise a pull request][raise-a-pr].

+### Spellings

+Spell checking is provided via [`cspell`][cspell], a library which integrates with a number of code editors.
+Checking is run automatically on pull requests.

+If you're using VSCode, be sure to [install Code Spell Checker][vscode-cspell].

+To run the checks manually (this is optional) you'll need to:

+0. install [NodeJS & `npm`][install-node]

+1. run `npm test`

+New spellings can be added to `.spelling`.
+Be sure to spell added words correctly!

 ### Navigation Sidebar

 The docs navigation sidebar is generated from `_data/sidebar_tree.yaml` as part